dhoeben/esp32-opentherm/README.md

 It acts as a modern, reliable, and flexible interface between your boiler and Home Assistant — featuring full OpenTherm communication, diagnostics, and web-accessible emergency controls.
 It is designed to work with the PCB attached in the .pcb folder, to create the PCB just download the gerber files and order at your convenience.

-*Do not sell!
-This is a hobby project, Use at your own risk, you may damage your boiler.*
+*This is a hobby project, use at your own risk.
+It might damage your boiler when used incorrectly.*
+*Do not sell!*

-Feel free to also use my [battery powered thermostat](https://github.com/dhoeben/esp32-thermostat) I created, which features an e-ink display, fully customizable and has it's own PCB you can just order!
+Feel free to also checkout my [battery powered thermostat](https://github.com/dhoeben/esp32-thermostat), which features an e-ink display, fully customizable and has it's own PCB you can just order!

 ### ⬇️ Installation